Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Lovely deep green fronds; fiddleheads and fronds emerge copper colored; great woodland and shade garden plant; keep evenly moist

-Brilliance Autumn Fern's attractive glossy ferny compound leaves emerge coral-pink in spring, turning forest green in colour with prominent coppery-bronze tips the rest of the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Brilliance Autumn Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive glossy ferny compound leaves emerge coral-pink in spring, turning forest green in colour with prominent coppery-bronze tips the rest of the year.

-Brilliance Autumn Fern is a dense herbaceous evergreen fern with a shapely form and gracefully arching fronds.
+Brilliance Autumn Fern is a dense herbaceous evergreen perennial with a shapely form and gracefully arching foliage.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.